xOkMuh/luna-byok-roleplay/README.md

 <details>
 <summary><b>🔮 The Memory Factory: Crystallized vs. Archived Loops</b></summary>
 <ul dir="auto">
-<li><strong>Dual-Context Capture:</strong> The engine captures a dynamic "take last" window in private/group chats.
-The character then translates these raw factual records into a personal first-person diary entry matching their traits and tone.</li>
+<li><strong>Dual-Context Capture:</strong> The engine captures a dynamic "take last" window (customizable from 6 to 30 messages) to forge detailed memories that complement the broader Sagas.
+In solo chats, it generates a personal, emotion-driven 1st-person memory.
+In Group/Adventure mode, it acts as an impartial 3rd-person observer, recording a factual, secret-free history of the event.</li>
-<li><strong>3-Way Retrieval Protocol:</strong> Memories are injected into the active LLM context through three distinct neural pathways: Explicit Tag Matching, Semantic Passive Search, and the Spontaneous 'Archive' Chance (a 15% random chance to pull an Archive entry into conversation, simulating natural human recollection).</li>
+<li><strong>3-Way Retrieval Protocol:</strong> Memories are injected into the active LLM context through three distinct neural pathways: Explicit Tag Matching (sniper accuracy), Semantic Passive Search (contextual triggers), and the Spontaneous 'Archive' Route.</li>
+<li><strong>The Archive Route (Foggy Memories):</strong> Memories saved as "Archives" are isolated from passive and tag searches.
+Instead, they have a 15% random chance to surface organically.
+This simulates imperfect, dynamic human recollection, prompting the AI to bring up past events slightly out of the blue, encouraging natural "Oh, I remember that, but wasn't it..." conversations.</li>
 <li><strong>Dynamic Context Expiration (10-Turn TTL):</strong> Active memories remain in the context layer for a strict duration of 10 turns before expiring, preventing token bloat.</li>
-<li><strong>The Brain Monitor System:</strong> When a memory activates, a pulsing Brain Icon blinks.
-Clicking it allows the user to view the active entry, discard it entirely, or run a quick override to swap a false-positive semantic match.</li>
+<li><strong>The Subconscious Dashboard:</strong> When a memory activates, a pulsing Brain Icon blinks.
+Clicking it reveals the character's subconscious, letting you see the exact TTL of the memory, identify its origin (e.g., Intrusive Thought, Gossip, or Direct Mention), discard it entirely, or run a quick override to swap tags.</li>
 <li><strong>Audio Diaries:</strong> Play back any diary entry natively using high-quality Text-to-Speech (TTS) synthesis featuring dynamic ambient background tracks.</li>
 </ul>
 </details>